ludwig-ai/ludwig-docs/docs/getting_started/train.md

-To train a model with Ludwig, we first need to create a [configuration](https://ludwig-ai.github.io/ludwig-docs/0.4/configuration/) file.
-This file provides at a minimum the input and output features of your model, but you can also expand upon it to include model architectures, training parameters, hyperparameter optimization, and more.
+To train a model with Ludwig, we first need to create a [Ludwig configuration](../../configuration).
+The config specifies input features, output features, preprocessing, model architecture, training loop, hyperparameter search, and backend infrastructure -- everything that's needed to build, train, and evaluate a model.

+At a minimum, the config must specify the model's input and output features.

 For now, let's use a basic config that just specifies the inputs and output and leaves the rest to Ludwig: